FermCalc - Unit Conversions

 Specific Gravity <--> Potential Alcohol

-While potential alcohol is not really a specific gravity unit, this conversion is often used by winemakers to relate the initial sugar content of a must to the potential alcoholic content of the finished wine.
+While potential alcohol is not really an SG unit, this conversion is often used by winemakers to relate the initial sugar content of a must to the potential alcoholic content of the finished wine.
 For this calculation FermCalc uses the method proposed by Duncan and Acton (1967), which requires measurement of both the initial and final specific gravities.
-For the purpose of this calculation, which is generally used to establish the initial sgi of a must, FermCalc assumes the final specific gravity sgf is 1.0.
+For the purpose of this calculation, which is generally used to establish the initial sgi of a must, FermCalc assumes the final SG sgf is 1.0.
 The equations are as follows in terms of sg:

 ap = potential alcohol, % by volume